RHElements/rhelements.github.io/docs/create-a-rhelement/step-2c.md

 # Step 2: Develop (CSS or Sass)

-We're working on our `rh-cool-element` and we want it to look like a profile with a profile photo, username, and follow button.
-But right now, our element is pretty ugly so we need to update our CSS (or Sass) to make it look the way we want.
+We want the `rh-cool-element` to have a profile photo, a username, and a follow button.
+Right now, it only contains the HTML structure, but we can style our element by updating our Sass (or CSS) to make it look the way we want.

-To update the styles for our element, we'll be working in the `/src/rh-cool-element.scss` file.
-It's a `.scss` file in this case since I chose to use Sass when I initially created the element using the RHElement generator.
+We'll be working in the `/src/rh-cool-element.scss` file since we decided to use the Sass option in the RHElement generator.

-The initial state of our Sass file imports some additional Sass from the cp-sass node module, but we can ignore that for now.
-The second part has a `:host` selector that is used for making our element display as a block element.
+Your Sass file will initially import additional Sass from the rh-sass node module, but we can ignore that for now.
+The second part has a `:host` selector that makes our element display as a block element.

 ```
 @import "../../rh-sass/rh-sass";